 6.6.6.1 Metadata handling in bitrate switching

 The direction metadata is encoded independent of the bitrate conditions.
 However, gain metadata coding operation is only active for bitrates higher than 64 kbps.
 Therefore, a mechanism is introduced to ensure smooth transition between the detail level of metadata in case of bitrate switching.
 Two detail levels are described for this operation.
+To support varying detail levels of metadata, the metadata parameters are initialized to azimuth θ=0, elevation ϕ=0, radius r=1, yaw φ=0 and pitch ψ=0, matching the initialization done in the encoder as described in 5.6.4.3.

 In the case of level 1 detail of metadata, only the common metadata (azimuth and elevation) decoder is active.
 If the second or extended level of metadata detail is used, the radius r and the orientation angles yaw and pitch are also decoded with extended metadata decoder.
 Note that the first level of detail, azimuth and elevation is a subset of the extended level of detail.
 The level of detail for metadata to be decoded is indicated by the parameter received via bitstream, btextmd.
 If btextmd is set, the encoded metadata includes the extended metadata, level 2 detail.